jentery/506/faq.md

 ## What's Media Aesthetics?

-Media aesthetics is the practice of evaluating how design and content are apprehended, comprehended, synthesized, and reproduced.
+Media aesthetics is the practice of evaluating how design and content are apprehended, comprehended, normalized, and reproduced.
 It takes seriously the combination of sensation with understanding, or *sense with making sense*.
 It also tends to avoid dichotomies, such as digital / analog, electronic / print, and interactive / static, commonly found in media and literary studies.

 ## What's an Apparatus?